mayope/keycloakmigration/docsbuild/content/migrations/identityprovider.md

 Other SAML specific values can be found at the [org.keycloak.broker.saml.mappers.* sections](https://www.keycloak.org/docs-api/19.0.3/javadocs/constant-values.html) in the keycloak docs.

-For more specific mapper actions, see the following entries.
+For more specific SAML mapper actions, see the following entries.

 ## AddSamlEmailAddressAttributeMapper
 Adds a mapper for the email attribute from SAML.